Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

-When an organisation chooses to use a labelling scheme, symbol or certificate for marketing purposes, these should be verified by an independent accredited body or a designated community stakeholder.
+When an organization chooses to use a labelling scheme, symbol or certificate for marketing purposes, these should be verified by an independent accredited body or a designated community stakeholder.
 Certain exceptions may exist to the general requirement of "independent accredited body" such as when an add-on certification exist which relies on the adherence to a well-established certification (e.g. the case of Demeter, which certifies biodynamic products of its own members - this certification is conditioned by the adherence to biodynamic standards and organic certification).
 Another exception may be participatory certification which is not to be considered a greenwash practise as long as the process is accountable and transparent. *Note that all other greenwashing themes apply to the communication of certifications/labels, not just this theme.

-VII.2 Are the benefits of the certification not clearly communicated or easily accessible?
+7.2 Are the benefits of the certification not clearly communicated or easily accessible?

 If yes...